betoelmanco123/betoelmanco123/README.md

 - 👋 Hi, I’m @betoelmanco123
-- 👀 I’m interested in play chess
+- 👀 I’m interested in chess
-- 🌱 I’m currently learning how to code with python
+- 🌱 I’m currently learning how to code with python, c++.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IA, and videogames
 - 📫 How to reach me @roberto_romero
 - 😄 Pronouns: he
-- ⚡ Fun fact: I have to finishe CS50 AI before 31 december and i dont even know how to code with python
+- ⚡ Fun fact: ...
+- You can find me in project_euler as betoelmanco123

 <!---
 betoelmanco123/betoelmanco123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.